Transactional Communication Model: Assessment Activity

 In this learning activity you'll outline a conversation using the transactional communication model.
 The print and Email function has been disabled.
 You may take a screenshot of the last screen if needed.

-Simplifying Algebraic Fractions that Contain No Addition or Subtraction
+Simplifying Algebraic Fractions that Contain Addition and/or Subtraction

-In this highly interactive and animated object, learners follow a step-by-step process to reduce algebraic fractions, which contain no addition or subtraction, to their simplest, most elementary form.
-Immediate feedback is provided.
+In this interactive object, learners follow step-by-step instructions for reducing algebraic fractions, which contain addition and/or subtraction, to their simplest form.
 This activity has audio content.